SDC-Consulting-BE/sfds/README.md

 #### Fetching translations

-Getting translations is as easy as getting a Localization object, and subsequently getting the required property from it. e.g.:
+Getting translations is as easy as getting a _Localization_ object, and subsequently getting the required property from it:

 ``` dart
 Localization.of(context).title